JSHARP-/node-travis/README.md

 # node-travis
-This is to test the usage of Travis CI with Node JS apps.
+This is to test the usage of Travis CI with NodeJS apps.